Course Links

 In this lab we will explore transformations in HTML Canvas.
-For this lab, use the Share button at the top right to create a multiplayer reply that everyone in your group can edit.
-(One person should create the repl and invite all the others.)
 As you go through the lab, the text poses a number of questions.
-Discuss these with your group and make sure that everybody understands and agrees with the answer.
+Discuss these with the people at your table (or other group) and make sure that everybody understands and agrees with the answer.

 Study the code

-Fork a copy of the lab starter code.
+Download a copy of the lab starter code.
 This lab is divided into several parts.
-When you run the program at first, you will see links to each of the parts.
-These are stored in separate files listed in the file tab at left.
-You should begin with part one.
+If you open the index.html file, you will see links to each of the other parts.
+These are stored in the other separate files included in the zip archive.
+You will work on them one at a time, and should begin with part one.

 Part One: Translations